By Marcus Fernandez

 - Insurance company information for all vehicles

-- Names and contact information of all witnesses to the accident, including occupants of all vehicles
+- Names and contact information of all witnesses to the accident, including occupants of all vehicles and pedestrians

+Also, you can use your smartphone or any available device to take pictures and recordings of the accident scene, damages incurred, and the locations of all vehicles.
 Information gathered immediately after an accident can assist your attorney in evaluating your options for compensation.